Pathwise Learning of Stochastic Dynamical Systems with Partial Observations: Introduction

 Previous work has also explored the time evolution of posterior density.
 For example, one approach involves approximating the SPDEs that the (unnormalized) posterior densities via splitting methods \cite{baagmark2023energy, lobbe2023deep}; Alternatively, \cite{pathiraja2021mckean} employs McKean–Vlasov SDEs to characterize the evolution of the filtering measure through interacting particle systems.
 We share the same focus on a continuous-time measure transport approach but we extend it by learning a generative map of pathwise filtering measure, allowing for amortized inference that bypasses the need for solving (Stochastic) PDEs directly.

 \paragraph{Data assimilation via conditional generative models}

-Generative modeling-based approaches so far utilizes diffusion models \cite{chao2022denoising, bao2023score, rozet2023score, bao2023unified, bao2024ensemble} or schr\"odinger bridges (\cite{shi2022conditional, bao2025ensemble}).
+Learning-based alternatives to nonlinear filtering have been explored by \cite{le2021deep, qian2022deep}, where Monte Carlo sample paths from a nominal state-space model are used to train a neural network that maps a finite observation window to the corresponding state.
+Recently, a growing body of work uses conditional generative models for filtering and data assimilation that aim to represent or sample from conditional filtering or smoothing distributions.
+Generative modeling-based approaches so far utilizes diffusion models \cite{chao2022denoising, bao2023score, rozet2023score, bao2023unified, bao2024ensemble} or Schr\"odinger bridges (\cite{shi2022conditional, bao2025ensemble}).
 In particular, there are typically two time horizons considered, the actual time that the signal and observation dynamics evolve on, and the pseudo-time where the diffusion models or other generative methods evolve on.
 Through a recursive, prediction-update scheme, the model serves to learn the prior $p(X_t|Y_t)$, and generative methods to update the posterior $p(X_{t+1}|Y_{t+1})$.
 This can be integrated well with traditional methods, for example, integrating score-based diffusion method with particle filter, where the reweighting is realized by training the score function and perform the update of the state at each time by evaluating the reverse-(pseudo) time process.

 Our method deviates from this approach, as we consider generative methods on the real time horizon.
 As noted in \cite{chung2022diffusion}, when designing generative models that evolve in pseudotime, the likelihood term for posterior update is used for every pseudo-time step and thus the posterior sampler is biased except for pseudo-time zero, where the forward state follows the true data distribution.
 Instead of learning the mapping of an predict-update step, we approximate the posterior SDE given observation paths, avoiding re-training at every update step.